tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 There's another form of composition which isn't as useful, but is still interesting to look at.
 This is *parallel composition*.
-The idea is that if the functions exported by two packages are distinct, then we can form a new package by combining the state of both packages, and exporting the functions provided by both packages.
+The idea is that if the functions exported by two packages are distinct, then we can form a new package by putting the state of these packages side-by-side, and exporting all the functions these packages provide.
 We denote this composition by $\begin{matrix}A\cr \hline B \end{matrix}$ or $A \otimes B$.

 As an example, we have: